|Name :||RUDDOCK, Andrew Paul|

 I have shown an ability to effectively communicate both on a technical level with other engineers and on a higher level with customers and product end-users.
 I continue to demonstrate enthusiasm for the opportunities offered by this exciting field.

-Although currently engaged I am always open to new opportunities, specifically Linux development or project management roles.
+Although currently engaged I am always open to new opportunities, specifically Linux development or technical management roles.

-Rainydayz provides IT consultancy and software development services.
+Rainydayz provided IT consultancy and software development services.

 Senior Software Developer.

 Gordano provides cross-platform email, collaboration and groupware messaging solutions.
 Gordano also has a cloud-based offering for customers who don't wish to operate their own servers.